tahmidefaz/seedling/README.md

     description: "Gets real-time traffic information for a route."
 ```

+Each YAML files must NOT contain more than 1 topic.

 ### One-shot entity extraction

 In addition to detecting intents, seedling also allows you to attempt to extract entities in one-shot.
-For enitity extraction, the smarter you LLM is, the better.
+For enitity extraction, the smarter your LLM is, the better.

 ```yaml
 name: "travel"